 - Abnormal eruption

 What Are the Different Types of Early Ortho Treatment?

 During your child's initial orthodontic consultation, our orthodontists will take digital x-rays, photos, and 3D intraoral scans of their jaw and perform a thorough exam of their teeth and bite.
 We also use the permanent first molars, which typically erupt around age six, as markers to help us determine bite alignment and whether orthodontic care may be needed in the near or distant future.
 Early orthodontics for children may include a range of treatments or appliances to correct bite issues or guide proper jaw development.
 Some of these may include space maintainers, palatal expanders, headgear, retainers, and braces.
 In some cases, extractions may be needed to create space for tooth eruption and to alleviate conditions, like crowding.
 Our team will provide a treatment outline for your child and answer any questions you have regarding their oral health and orthodontic needs.

-The Early Orthodontic Process
+What Is The Early Orthodontic Process Like?